How to Get More Accounting Clients With Crypto in the USA

 The technologies and jargon involved in cryptocurrency can be daunting for those entirely new to the market - but from a tax perspective, the rules are pretty familiar.

 The IRS has guidance on how crypto is taxed.
-They state that cryptocurrency is a kind of virtual currency, and that virtual currency is treated as a property for tax purposes.
+They state that cryptocurrency is a kind of virtual currency and that virtual currency is treated as property for tax purposes.

 As such, cryptocurrency may be subject to Capital Gains Tax or Income Tax - depending on the specific transaction.

-Selling, swapping or spending cryptocurrency triggers a Capital Gains Tax event and a capital gain or loss must be recognized.
-While, earning new cryptocurrency coins and tokens through investment activities like crypto mining or staking is generally seen as additional income and would be subject to Income Tax upon receipt as well.
+Selling, swapping, or spending cryptocurrency triggers a Capital Gains Tax event, and a capital gain or loss must be recognized.
+Meanwhile, earning new cryptocurrency coins and tokens through investment activities like crypto mining or staking is generally seen as additional income and would be subject to Income Tax upon receipt as well.

 Learn by investing

-You don't have to invest much either - even just a few dollars on different centralized and decentralized exchanges can help translate the complicated jargon into transactions with an obvious tax implication.
+You don't have to invest much either - even just a few dollars on different centralized and decentralized exchanges can help translate the complicated jargon into transactions with obvious tax implications.

 Stand out in a crowd